PassGoodPool: Joint Passengers and Goods Fleet Management with Reinforcement Learning aided Pricing, Matching, and Route Planning: System Model

-Pick-up requests at a given zone $i$ are denoted by $\delta_{t,i}$ at time slot $t$.
-This represents the demand at a given area at that time.
-At each time slot $t$, the supply of vehicles for each zone is projected to future time $\tilde{t}$.
+{{\bf Supply:}} At each time slot $t$, the supply of vehicles for each zone is projected to future time $\tilde{t}$.
 Consequently, the number of vehicles that will become available at $\tilde{t}$ is denoted by $\delta_{t,\tilde{t},i}$.
 This value is ascertained from an ETA (estimated time of arrival) prediction for all moving vehicles.
 Consequently, given a set of dispatch actions, we are able to predict the number of vehicles in each zone for $T$ time slots ahead, denoted by $V_{t:T}$.
-The pick-up request demand in each zone is predicted through a historical distribution of trips across the zones, and is denoted by $D_{t:T} = (\boldsymbol{\overline{d}_{t}},\ldots,\boldsymbol{\overline{d}_{t+T}})$ from time $t$ to $t + T$.
 All the data is combined to represent the environment state space $s_{t}$ by the tuple $(X_{t}, V_{t:T}, D_{t:T})$.
 At each assignment of a request to vehicle, the state space tuple is updated with the expected pick-up time, source, and destination data.